 Free weights include dumbbells and barbells and require you to balance and stabilize the weights through the range of motion.
 If you’re a new exerciser, it may be advisable to hire a trainer to help you with correct technique.

 Start off with lighter weights of not much more than 10 lbs (4.5 kilos) for 10 to 15 repetitions during the first 4 to 6 weeks of recovery or until receiving clearance from your surgeon or cardiologist.

 After that, progress at a slow and steady pace (ideally with guidance from an exercise physiologist or physical therapist) to minimize delayed onset muscle soreness.

-Carry out your strength training regimen with proper lifting and breathing technique.
+Use proper lifting and breathing technique.
 Exhale on the exertion (lifting) phase of the movement.
-Or as a general rule, do not hold your breath or strain during a lift.
+As a general rule, do not strain or hold your breath while lifting

 Strength training precautions